 - Translation and Interpreting International Group.
 With 5,900 members, the group was created to provide a place to discuss everything related to languages, translation, and interpreting services.

 - Things Translators Never Say.
-This group, which is managed by ProZ, is a place for freelance translators.
+This group, founded by Erik Hansson, is a place for freelance translators.
 They can share things, experiences, and issues that they cannot discuss elsewhere.
-The current membership is 15,000.
+The current membership is 15,000+.

 - Freelance TRANSLATORS.
 This is a public group with 30,800 members.
 Their objectives are to work with other freelance translators, share experiences, collaborate on a project, and find translation jobs.